quicwg/base-drafts/draft-ietf-quic-tls.md

 receiving packets.
 These keys will be needed to process packets the peer sends after updating.

-An endpoint SHOULD retain old keys so that packets sent by its peer prior to receiving the key update can be processed.
+An endpoint MUST retain old keys until it has successfully unprotected a packet sent using the new keys.
+An endpoint SHOULD NOT discard old keys immediately after unprotecting a packet sent using the new keys.
 Discarding old keys too early can cause delayed packets to be discarded.
 Discarding packets will be interpreted as packet loss by the peer and could adversely affect performance.

 ## Responding to a Key Update